 The chain’s Olympic Village restaurant is in the Domtar Salt Building which is a heritage building from the early 1930s.
 It’s an impressive venue and makes a great beer hall.

-Scheduled to open sometime in 2021, the Craft Beer Market’s newest location is in English Bay.
+The Craft Beer Market’s newest location is in English Bay.
 The building there was previously occupied by the Boathouse Restaurant until 2018.
 The new restaurant’s address is 1795 Beach Avenue.
 It’s across the street from the Cactus Club Cafe and it overlooks the waterfront.

 Craft Beer Market Menu